-And God created man in His own image, in the image of God He created him; male and female He created them.
-(Genesis 1:27)
+“So God created human beings in his own image.
+In the image of God he created them; male and female he created them.”2

-Therefore, we should not be surprised if God has both a "maleness" and "femaleness" to Him, so both men and women can relate to God.
-God could be considered as motherly (hen) and yet be called the Heavenly Father (which is what Scripture often calls Him).
-God is both caring and nurturing, yet powerful and strong.
+We should not be surprised if God has both a "maleness" and "femaleness" so both men and women can relate to God.
+God could be considered as motherly (hen) and yet be called the Heavenly Father (which is what Scripture often calls him).

 |►||I have a question or comment...|

 |►||How to know God...|